mif-mif/vacancies_compare/README.md

 ### Project Goals
-The code is written for educational purposes on online-course for web-developers [dvmn.org](dvmn.org)
+correct a typoThe code is written for educational purposes on online-course for web-developers [dvmn.org](https://dvmn.org)